lowRISC/opentitan/hw/ip/aes/doc/_index.md

 - Sparse encodings for handshake and other important control signals.

+- Multi-rail control logic:
+  All FSMs inside the AES unit are implemented using multiple independent and redundant logic rails.
+  Every rail evaluates and drives exactly one bit of sparsely encoded handshake or other important control signals.
+  The outputs of the different rails are constantly compared to detect potential faults.
+  The number of logic rails can be scaled up by means of relatively easy RTL modifications.
+  By default, three independent logic rails are used.

+- Hardened round counter:
+  Similar to the cipher core FSM, the internal round counter is protected against FI through a multi-rail implementation.
+  The outputs of the different rails are constantly compared to detect potential faults in the round counter.

 If any of these countermeasures detects a fault, a fatal alert is triggered, the internal FSMs go into a terminal error state, the AES unit does not release further data and locks up until reset.
+Since the AES unit has no ability to reset itself, a system-supplied reset is required before the AES unit can become operational again.
 Such a condition is reported in {{< regref "STATUS.ALERT_FATAL_FAULT" >}}.
 Details on where the fault has been detected are not provided.